GoGo Tomago

 Go-Go Tomago (Leiko Tanaka) is a superhero appearing in American comic books published by Marvel Comics.
 Created by Steven T. Seagle and Duncan Rouleau, she first appeared in Sunfire & Big Hero 6 #1.

-A re-imagined version of Go-Go appears in Big Hero 6 (2014), voiced by Jamie Chung.
+A re-imagined version of Go-Go appears in Big Hero 6 (2014), voice provided by Jamie Chung.
 She is depicted as a stoic, athletic adrenaline junkie who wields electromagnetic discs and roller skates.
-Chung reprised the role in Big Hero 6: The Series and the video game Kingdom Hearts III.
+Chung reprised the role in the making of Big Hero 6: The Series and the video game Kingdom Hearts III.

 Publication history

 Created by Steven T. Seagle and Duncan Rouleau in their spare time while working on another project, GoGo Tomago was intended to appear with the rest of Big Hero 6 in Alpha Flight #17 (December 1998).
 However, the team first appeared in their own self-titled three-issue miniseries by writer Scott Lobdell and artist Gus Vasquez which, due to scheduling issues, was published before Alpha Flight #17.
 The character appeared with the team in a subsequent five-issue miniseries which was launched by Marvel Comics in September 2008.